mczhuge/NLSOM/README.md

 ## Preliminary Experiments on Paper
 The original experiments on paper can be found in [experiments](https://github.com/mczhuge/NLSOM/tree/main/experiment).
 They provide some basic exploration of Mindstorm and natural language-based society of mind.

-## Contribute
+## Limitation
 Please feel free to submit a pull request if you can optimize the identified issues.
 We will promptly incorporate any improvements.

 * Support targets with multiple inputs.
 * Support displaying 3D output.
 * Add more communities and agents.
 * Optimize the prompt of the Mindstorm.
+It is not stable.
 * Design a more accurate reward mechanism.
 * Make the NLSOM learnable.